RayColt/Morse-Code/README.md

 # Morse Code
-current version: 1.16, To use the  Morse Code Executable you must have installed Visual Studio Community 22, who contains the necessary dll's to run it. https://visualstudio.microsoft.com/vs/community/
+current version: 1.16, To use the  Morse Code Executable you must have installed Visual Studio Community 22, who contains the necessary dll's to run it. https://visualstudio.microsoft.com/vs/community/ Select: Desktop development with c++!!

 <br>
 Please change the Icon line below in all three Forms into your own local url's to have an icon in the left corner